List of east–west roads in Toronto: Mill Street

 Mill Street runs from Parliament Street to Bayview Avenue.
 Now associated with the heritage Distillery District, Corktown, Toronto and Mill Street Brewery, the road was named in reference to the Toronto Rolling Mills, a rail-making plant founded by Sir Casimir Gzowski in 1857 that was once located at Rolling Mills Road (once called East Street and later Water Street) until 1874 and torn down for use as Grand Trunk Railway railyard (now used by GO Transit).
 Mill Street Brewery, owned by InBev, is named after this street and continues to maintain a brewery and restaurant on that street in the Distillery District.

 Front Street

 Front Street is so named because it fronted the Lake Ontario shoreline at the time of the original layout of York.
 The early street was called Palace Street.
 In the early years of the 20th century, the Toronto Harbour Commission revitalized the stagnant industrial waterfront.
 Largely as a result of this process, the shoreline was filled several hundred metres south to Queens Quay.

 Front Street begins at Bathurst Street and crosses through downtown Toronto north of the rail viaduct.
-The road passes the Metro Toronto Convention Centre, the CN Tower and Union Station before eventually forcing drivers onto Eastern Avenue.
+The road passes the Metro Toronto Convention Centre, the CN Tower and Union Station before eventually merging with Eastern Avenue.
 A short side street section branches off at the diversion and continues east to Bayview Avenue.